-3.6.
-Classical Organization Theory
+3.6 Classical Organisation Theory

-Classical organization theory, as its name implies, was the first theory of its kind, is considered traditional, and continues to be the base on which other schools of organization theory have been built.
+Classical organisation theory, as its name implies, was the first theory of its kind, is considered traditional, and continues to be the base on which other schools of organisation theory have been built.
 Its basic tenets and assumptions, however, which were rooted in the industrial revolution of the 1700s and the professions of mechanical engineering, industrial engineering, and economics, have never changed.
 They were only expanded upon, refined, and made more sophisticated.
-Thus an understanding of classical organization theory is essential not only because of its historical interest but also, more importantly, because subsequent analyses and theories presume a knowledge of it.
+Thus an understanding of classical organisation theory is essential not only because of its historical interest but also, more importantly, because subsequent analyses and theories presume knowledge of it.

-The fundamental tenets of organization theory can be summarized as follows:
+The fundamental tenets of organisation theory can be summarised as follows:

-- 1. Organizations exist to accomplish production-related and economic goals. - 2.
-There is one best way to organize for production, and that way can be found through systematic, scientific inquiry. - 3.
-Production is maximized through specialization and division of labor. - 4.
-People and organizations act in accordance with rational economic principles.
+- 1. Organisations exist to accomplish production-related and economic goals. - 2.
+There is one best way to organise for production, and that way can be found through systematic, scientific inquiry. - 3.
+Production is maximse d through specialisation and division of labour. - 4.
+People and organisations act in accordance with rational economic principles.

 The evolution of any theory must be viewed in context.
-The beliefs of early management theorists about how organizations worked or should work were a direct reflection of the societal values of their times.
+The beliefs of early management theorists about how organisations worked or should work were a direct reflection of the societal values of their times.
 And the times were harsh.
-It was well into the twentieth century before the industrial workers of the United States and Europe began to enjoy even limited "rights" as organizational citizens.
+It was well into the twentieth century before the industrial workers of the United States and Europe began to enjoy even limited "rights" as organisational citizens.
 Workers were not viewed as individuals but as the interchangeable parts in an industrial machine whose parts were made of flesh only when it was impractical to make them of steel.

-The advent of power-driven machinery and hence the modern factory system spawned our current concepts of economic organizations and organization for production.
-Power-driven equipment was expensive.
+The advent of power-driven machinery and hence the modern factory system spawned our current concepts of economic organisations and organisation for production.
+Power- driven equipment was expensive.
 Production workers could not purchase and use their own equipment as they once had their own tools.
 The memorable phrase for being fired-"get the sack"-comes from the earliest days of the industrial revolution, when a dismissed worker literally was given a sack in which to gather up his tools.
 Increasingly, workers without their own tools and often without any special skills had to gather for work where the equipment was - in factories.
 Expensive equipment had to produce enough output to justify its acquisition and maintenance costs,

-Under the factory system, organizational success resulted from well-organized production systems that kept machines busy and costs under control.
+Under the factory system, organisational success resulted from well-organised production systems that kept machines busy and costs under control.
 Industrial and mechanical engineers-and their machines-were the keys to production.
-Organizational structures and production systems were needed to take best advantage of the machines.
-Organizations, it was thought, should work like machines, using people, capital, and machines as their parts.
-Just as industrial engineers sought to design "the best" machines to keep factories productive, industrial and mechanical engineering-type thinking dominated theories about "the best way" to organize for production.
-Thus the first theories of organizations were concerned primarily with the anatomy or structure - of formal organizations.
-This was the milieu, or the environment, the mode of thinking, that shaped and influenced the tenets of classical organization theory.
+Organisational structures and production systems were needed to take best advantage of the machines.
+Organisations, it was thought, should work like machines, using people, capital, and machines as their parts.
+Just as industrial engineers sought to design "the best" machines to keep factories productive, industrial and mechanical engineering-type thinking dominated theories about "the best way" to organise for production.
+Thus the first theories of organisations were concerned primarily with the anatomy or structure - of formal organisations.
+This was the milieu, or the environment, the mode of thinking, that shaped and influenced the tenets of classical organisation theory.

-3.7.
-Adam Smith and the Pin Factory
+3.7 Adam Smith and the Pin Factory

-Centralization of equipment and labor in factories, division of specialized labor, management of specialization, and economic paybacks on factory equipment all were concerns identified by the Scottish economist Adam Smith (1723-1790) in his work An Inquiry into the Nature and Causes of the Wealth of Nations.
-Smith and James "Watt (1736-1819), the inventor of the steam engine, are the two people who are most often named as being responsible for pushing the world into industrialization.
+Centralisation of equipment and labour in factories, division of specialised labour, management of specialisation, and economic paybacks on factory equipment all were concerns identified by the Scottish economist Adam Smith (1723-1790) in his work An Inquiry into the Nature and Causes of the Wealth of Nations.
+Smith and James "Watt (1736-1819), the inventor of the steam engine, are the two people who are most often named as being responsible for pushing the world into industrialisation.